basknol/MMM-PushBulletNotifications/README.md

 		</tr>
 		<tr>
 			<td><code>numberOfNotifications</code></td>
-			<td>Integer value, the number of notifications to show on the Magic Mirror.<br />
+			<td>Integer value, the number of notifications to show on the Magic Mirror.
+This includes pushes and ephemerals (mirrored notifications and SMS)<br />
 				<br /><b>Example:</b> <code>5</code>
 				<br /><b>Default value:</b> <code>3</code>
 				<br />This value is <b>OPTIONAL</b>